 - Chiltern Firehouse – This is one that you will want to plan ahead for as a seat at this superstar restaurant is coveted and hard to come by.
 Even if you only stop by for appetizers, like the phenomenal steak tartar, the attention to detail coupled with incredible flavors will have you glad you made the trip.

 - 34 Mayfair – You are very likely to spot a celebrity here as they flock to tables at this fabulous restaurant.
 If you are seeking a lighter meal after all of your indulging, lovely salads and seafood are stars of the menu.
 Wanting something more substantial?
 They won’t disappoint with their steaks, desserts, and crafted cocktails.

 - The Ivy Market Grill – This cozy spot operates almost round the clock with breakfast, brunch, lunch, dinner, and even high tea.
 The menu is geared towards comfort food, but the plating and presentation is still so pretty.

 - Blanchette – The idea of French tapas may have you scratching your head, but don’t let the concept deter you.
 Imagine tiny little plates serving up the best of France, perfect for sharing with friends.
 Plus, the cheap prices will have you trying everything on the menu.

-- Dishoom – London is known for its curry, and this place does it best with its spicy rustic Indian fare.
-Chefs carefully select locally sourced ingredients and plate up delicious breakfasts and a diverse all day menu.
-Their cocktails are also noteworthy to round out the perfect Indian experience straight from Bombay.
+- Dishoom – London is known for its curry.
+This place does it best with its spicy, rustic Indian fare.
+Chefs carefully select locally sourced ingredients and plate up delicious breakfasts and a diverse all-day menu.
+Their cocktails and affordable prices are also noteworthy.

 - E Pellicci – When a restaurant has been around since the 1900s, they are obviously doing many things right.
 This place is charming and small, but they are cooking up big and bold traditional Italian fare weaved with classic English dishes.
 Best known for their breakfast, portions are generous, so you won’t go away hungry.